 - impostor syndrome

-As you see there is a lot of factors which can have an impact on how you feel.
-Some of them can be easily eliminated, for example by changing work environment, but some of them no. Especially if this is internal problem.
-No matter what, will change around you in this situation, you will still feel the same.
+As you see there is a lot of factors that can have an impact on how you feel.
+Some of them can be easily eliminated, for example by changing the work environment, but some of them no. Especially if this is an internal problem.
+No matter what will change around you in this situation, you will still feel the same.

 OK, so what we can do about burnout syndrome?
 How we can help ourselves or our friends and family members with occupational burnout?
 What we can do to prevent burnout syndrome?
 Below you can find some suggestions.